liaochenlanruo/pgcgap/docs/index.md

 ## FAQ

-### Q1 VAR founction ran failed to get annotated VCFs and Core results
+### Q1 VAR function ran failed to get annotated VCFs and Core results

 Check the log file named in "strain_name.log" under Results/Variants/<strain_name>/ directory.
 If you find a sentence like "WARNING: All frames are zero!
 This seems rather odd, please check that 'frame' information in your 'genes' file is accurate."
-This is an snpEff error.
+This is a snpEff error.
 Users can install JDK8 to solve this problem.